[live_label]

-During the first eleven months of 2024, there has been a worrying increase in workplace fatalities in Italy, with one thousand confirmed deaths.
-This data refers exclusively to cases regularly reported to Inail, excluding other tragedies such as the one in Calenzano, which occurred at the beginning of December.
-Recent reports indicate that two more workers died last Friday: one on a motorway construction site along the A14 and the other in a company in the Caserta area, where ten days earlier another victim had already been recorded.
+During the first eleven months of 2024, Italy recorded a worrying increase in workplace fatalities, with a thousand confirmed deaths.
+This figure refers exclusively to cases duly reported to INAIL, excluding other tragedies such as the one in Calenzano, which occurred in early December.
+Recent reports indicate that two more workers died last Friday: one at a highway construction site along the A14 and the other at a company in the Caserta area, where another death had already occurred ten days earlier.

 Bruno Giordano, a magistrate at the Court of Cassation and former director of the National Labor Inspectorate, commented on the situation, stating: “With employment, homicides and injuries at work increase.
 There is no reason to boast, rather, there is reason to be ashamed.
 You can tell the tree by its fruits.
 The numbers demonstrate the inefficiency and uselessness of the measures of the last two years, if not the institutional absence”.
 Giordano also underlined that the increase in deaths in the construction sector highlights “the uselessness of the much vaunted points-based driving license”, adding that: “If the increase hits women more (+1,0%), non-EU workers (+4,8%), and workers between 60 and 74 years of age (+5,2%), it means that the economy is growing strong on the backs of the weakest”.